Rodriguez001/Projet-CloudInfra/README.md

  http://localhost:81
  # To get the same when using a virtual machine,
  http://ip-address-VM:81
- # where ip-address-VM is ip of your Virtual machine, and use this command on your VM and check each ip you'll get
+ # where ip-address-VM is ip of your Virtual machine, and use this command on your VM console and check each ip you'll get
  # One of the IP is the right one by running:
  hostname -I
+ # Or
+ ip -f inet addr show enp0s8 | sed -En -e 's/.*inet ([0-9.]+).*/\1/p'

  # how to save our images in our private registry, here is an example
  # we'll save the image we builded earlier for the frontend projet-cloudinfra-employee-frontend